Cheapest Shipping for Amazon FBM Sellers

 Amazon FBM Seller Shipping Checklist

-- Define your top Amazon FBM order profiles and map default services.
+- Define your top Amazon FBM order profiles and map a default service to each (light to USPS Ground Advantage, urgent to Priority, heavy compared across FedEx and UPS Ground).

 Real Amazon FBM Seller Shipment Examples